-"Sustainable design" principles relating to energy conservation, energy efficiency, water conservation, and indoor air quality are included in the standards.
-Whenever possible and practical, specify materials or products that are made from recycled materials (such as fly ash concrete, carpeting or flooring made from recycled materials, etc.) or specify materials and products produced from rapidly renewable materials (such as cork or bamboo flooring).
-To the extent possible and practical, limit the use of products from non-renewable resources (such as vinyl siding, windows and flooring; asphalt roofing materials; etc.).
+Whenever possible and practical, specify materials or products that are made from recycled materials (such as fly ash concrete, carpeting or flooring made from recycled materials, etc.) or specify materials and products produced from rapidly renewable materials (such as cork or bamboo).
+To the extent possible and practical, avoid using products from non-renewable resources (such as vinyl siding, windows and flooring; asphalt roofing materials; etc.).

 Consideration should be given to having energy audits conducted on all properties to be rehabilitated prior to generating the project specifications (encouraged, not required).
-To the extent possible and practical, and where benefiting homebuyer's income are within the eligibility range, local weatherization program offerings should be accessed and used in combination with the HOME homebuyer with rehabilitation assistance.
+To the extent possible and practical, and where benefiting household's income are within the eligibility range, local weatherization program offerings should be accessed and used in combination with Housing Fund rehabilitation assistance.
 Utility rebates offered by the utility company serving your programs should be accessed whenever available and the rebates should be used to further the cost of your single-family rehabilitation activities.

-A knowledgeable, in dependent inspector must thoroughly inspect each dwelling to verify the presence and condition of all components, systems and equipment of the dwelling.
+These standards assume that a knowledgeable inspector will thoroughly inspect each dwelling to verify the presence and condition of all components, systems and equipment of the dwelling.
 All components, systems and equipment of a dwelling referenced in this document shall be in good working order and condition and be capable of being used for the purpose in which they were intended and/or designed.
 Components, systems and/or equipment that are not in good working order and condition shall be repaired or replaced.
 When it is necessary to replace items (systems, components or equipment), the replacement items must conform to these standards.
 These standards also assume that the inspector will take into account any extraordinary circumstances of the occupants of the dwelling (e.g., physical disabilities) and reflect a means to address such circumstances in their inspection and in the preparation of a work write-up/project specifications for that dwelling.

 All interior ceilings, walls and floors must not have any serious defects such as severe bulging or leaning, large holes, loose surface materials, severe buckling, missing components or other serious damage.
 The roof must be structurally sound and weather-resistant.
 All exterior walls (including foundation walls) must not have any serious defects such as leaning, buckling, sagging, large holes, or defects that may result in the structure not being weather-resistant or that may result in air infiltration or vermin infestation.
 The condition of all interior and exterior stairs, halls, porches, walkways, etc. must not present a danger of tripping or falling.

 Outbuildings must conform to these standards or be removed from the property.

 If an inspector determines that specific individual standards of this document cannot be achieved on any single dwelling due to it being structurally impossible and/or cost prohibitive, the inspector shall document the specific item(s) as non-conforming with these standards.
 The inspector shall prepare a list of any and all non-conforming items or non-conforming uses along with his/her recommendation to waive, or not-to-waive, the individual non-conforming items.
-The inspector's list of non-conforming items and subsequent recommended actions shall be explained to the homebuyer and the subrecipient representing the program, as well as provide for their signatures and dating of the inspector's list of non-conforming items and subsequent recommendations.
-If all parties (homebuyer, subrecipient and inspector) agree, non-conforming items to these standards may be waived.
-(NOTE: Items that are necessary to meet HUD Section 8 HQS may not be waived).
+The inspector's list of non-conforming items and subsequent recommended actions shall be explained to the property owner and the local official(s) representing the program, as well as provide for their signatures and dating of the inspector's list of non-conforming items and subsequent recommendations.
+If all parties (property owner, local officials and inspector) agree, non-conforming items to these standards may be waived.
+(NOTE: Items that are necessary to meet HUD Section 8 HQS or the Minimum Property Standards may not be waived).